 The Post Neuf is an ancient monument spanning the River Garonne.
 And in spite of its name of ‘new bridge’, the Pont Neuf actually happens to be the oldest bridge in Toulouse!
 For those with keen eyesight, the red l’enfant au bonnet d’âne (child with the dunce cap) can be seen on the bridge when looking at the river from close to the Basilica Notre-Dame de la Daurade.

-Created by plastic artist, James Colomina, the installation is meant to represent everyone who is sidelined, stigmatised, or isolated from society.
+Created by plastic artist, James Colomina, who has since designed a statue for the Pont Marie in Paris, the installation is meant to represent everyone who is sidelined, stigmatised, or isolated from society.
 The red art installation was first installed on the bridge in June of 2017 and has most certainly seen its fair share of drama since its initial placement!

 For, just weeks after installation, the statue was stolen.
 However, by November, Colomina once again set out onto the Garonne in a little boat in the dead of night and replaced the sculpture.
 Since then, the resin sculpture has sat on the bridge, hands in its pockets, being spied by passersby…